trentjbrendel/Glimpse/CONTRIBUTING.md

 [Return to top](#top)

 ## Build and test the code
-You can find full instructions for this specific release in the `HACKING` file provided with this source code.
+You can find full instructions for this specific release in the `HACKING.md` file provided with this source code.

 Instructions for newer releases are available on the Glimpse development wiki: https://github.com/glimpse-editor/Glimpse/wiki.